benjamindraper1996/CI_PP1_MyRigs/README.md

 ### Design Choices
 The website was designed to reflect the industrial design of most computers.
 The company does add a vinyl skin to their computers depending upon the chosen design and to reflect this I have added some imagery and colour that the gaming industry uses to reflect computer gaming.

+### Colour

+For the colour scheme the company owners chose to use a grey theme and highlight with mainly red and a little bit of blue to draw attention to certain areas while still reflecting both the industrial and gaming themes.
+To narrow down the colours I used https://coolors.co/.